tibormester/tibormester.github.io/README.md

 ### **Sinking Labyrinth - 2D Rogue-like**

 Wanting to release something on Steam before graduation, I paused multiplayer work and returned to my roots of procedural generation.
-I turned the *League of Legends*-inspired project into a rogue-like game where players race up a tower, avoiding obstacles like rising water and falling ceilings while fending off a minotaur.
+I turned the *League of Legends* inspired project into a rogue-like game where players are chased up a tower, avoiding obstacles like rising water and falling ceilings while fending off monsters.
 While there are still a few mechanics missing and polishing to do, it's almost ready for release.

 ![Sinking Labyrinth](https://github.com/tibormester/tibormester.github.io/blob/master/labyrinth.mov)